mom-challenge/.github/profile/README.md

 #### Contributing

-If you would like to propose your own challenge, contact Rakshit Mittal.
+If you would like to propose your own challenge, contact github user raks0009.

 if you would like to contribute to a challenge, refer to CONTRIBUTING.md in that specific challenge.